-- Policy 3.1: Improve access to community destinations. - Implementation Measure 3.1.1: Ensure that road infrastructure is safe for all users, and create good street connectivity by adding pedestrian and cycling pathways and walkthroughs where possible. - Policy 3.2: Retrofit key transportation connections. - Implementation Measure 3.2.1: Identify key street and/or pathway connections within South Ogden and retrofit the network to add them to provide better access for residents and visitors.
-Ensure that these retrofitted street connections are safe for all modes by including active transportation infrastructure where space allows, and ensure the system is linked with regional systems.. - Policy 3.3: Integrate new developments.
+- Policy 3.1: Improve access to community destinations. - Implementation Measure 3.1.1: Ensure that road infrastructure is safe for all users, and create good street connectivity by adding pedestrian and cycling pathways and walkthroughs where possible. - Policy 3.2: Retrofit key transportation connections. - Implementation Measure 3.2.1: Identify key street and/or pathway connections within South Ogden and retrofit the network to add them to provide better access all modes by including active transportation infrastructure where space allows, and ensure the system is linked with regional systems.. - Policy 3.3: Integrate new developments.